ArjunVasavan/ArjunVasavan/README.md

-# Arjun Vasavan
+# Hey there 👋

-Embedded systems engineer from India.
+I'm **Arjun Vasavan**, an embedded systems engineer from India.

 I work on firmware, device drivers, and system-level programming.
 If something interests me, I'll build it and push it to GitHub.

-Currently focused on C, Linux internals, and RTOS at Emertxe.
+Currently diving deep into **C programming and Linux internals** at Emertxe.
 My go-to tools are Vim, GDB, and an oscilloscope.

-I've worked on several embedded projects, but I'm most interested in real-time systems and low-level optimization.
+I'm most interested in real-time systems, low-level optimization, and understanding how things work at the hardware level.

 Still learning, still building—probably have more private repos than public ones at this point.

 ---

-**Tech Stack:**
+### 🛠️ Tech Stack

 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)
 ![C++](https://img.shields.io/badge/C++-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white)